 Just off the parking lot at Trinity are two Blessing Boxes.
 The first contains food pantry type items.
 The second is similar but contains food for pets as we don't want our furry friends to go hungry either.

 "God’s work Our hands" Sunday is an opportunity to celebrate who we are as the Evangelical Lutheran Church in America (ELCA) — one church, freed in Christ to love and serve our neighbor.
 This is our way of life.
 We join with congregations across the country in a day of giving back to our community by picking up litter, painting the local school and a variety of other activities.

-On the first Saturday of each month, we offer a free pancake breakfast to the community.
+On the first Saturday of each month from 8 am to 10 am, we offer a free pancake breakfast to the community.
 All are welcome!